 Michelle Carter, from The Doctor’s Secret Bride, became an overnight mother when she accepted a nanny position for adorable seven-year-old Precious LaCrosse, who’d lost her mother two years earlier in a tragic accident.
 It took a little bit of ingenuity on Michelle’s part to squeeze a smile out of an aloof and sad Precious.
 Michelle, whose own mother died while giving birth to her, understood the little girl’s grief, and by the end of the first day on the job, child and nanny had bonded in a way that neither had bonded with anyone before.

-And since it’s a romance, of course the love between Michelle and Precious’ father—billionaire widower, Dr. Erik LaCrosse—also blossomed.
+The love between Michelle and Precious’ father—billionaire widower, Dr. Erik LaCrosse—also blossomed.
 But like all romances, the love between these three characters would stand the test of time, separation, and pain.
 And like a great romance ending, they eventually made up and lived happily ever after.

 Kaya Brehna, from The Mogul’s Reluctant Bride, became an overnight Mommy when her estranged half-sister and brother-in-law died tragically, leaving her guardian of their three young children.
 Unlike a motherless Michelle, Kaya was raised by her abusive mother since the age of five, when her father walked out on her.

 It wasn’t easy at first, since Jason, her ten-year-old nephew, became instantly suspicious and wary of an aunt he’d never heard of, or seen before.
 To make matters worse, Kaya was met with strong opposition from the ruthless business mogul, Bryce Fontaine—the children’s devoted godfather—who was determined to stop her from taking them to Florida with her.
 But again, this is a romance, and eventually Kaya won Jason’s love and respect.